openshift/openshift-origin-design/web-console/1-homepage/project-panel.md

 ### Resources
 - The resources section is a subheading under the Getting Started section.
-- Resources should be removed from the right panel once the guided tour is removed (when more than one project exists).
 - The initial paragraph is a general blurb about OpenShift, followed by reference links.
 - Link labels and URLs include the following:
   - Documentation - reference "window.OPENSHIFT_CONSTANTS.HELP" from the help menu link to pull the correct version of docs